 Alpha Hydroxy Acids Are Acids That Exfoliate the Skin, Decrease Sebum (Skin Oil), Reduce Bacteria, Decrease Hyperpigmentation, and Promote the Penetration of Other Acne Medications

-Alpha hydroxy acids (AHAs) are acids used to treat a variety of skin conditions, including acne.
-They work by exfoliating the top layer of skin, which helps to unclog pores and help clear and prevent acne lesions.
+Alpha hydroxy acids (AHAs) are topically applied acids that treat a variety of skin conditions, including acne.

 Examples of widely-used AHAs: Glycolic acid, lactic acid, mandelic acid

 - Introduction to AHAs

 - Types of AHA Used to Treat Acne

 - How AHAs Help With Acne

 - AHA Treatments for Acne

 - Characteristics That Affect the Strength of an AHA Product

 - According to the FDA: AHAs Do Not Cause Cancer